You can watch all of the Very Local shows for free!

 Chef Simone grew up in Florence, Italy, and his Italian influence shows in his cooking.
 Focusing on pure, clean flavors, chef Simone believes in letting the ingredients speak for themselves.
 When he’s not cooking, you can find Chef Simone teaching at Cambridge School of Culinary Arts.

-Signature Dish: Mushroom-Prosciutto Cappellacci
+Mystery Dish: Mushroom-Prosciutto Cappellacci

 Fresh pasta dough, mushroom, prosciutto, mascarpone, Parmigiano-Reggiano, onion, walnuts

 Chef’s Choice Charity: Women’s Lunch Place

 Women’s Lunch Place is a shelter that was founded in Boston in 1982.
 Located on Newbury Street, Women’s Lunch Place provides two meals a day, six days a week, to women experiencing homelessness, along with free medical services and other programs.

 Johnson & Wales graduate chef Anthony found his love for cooking at a young age while watching his mother and grandmother in the kitchen.
 Today, chef Anthony teaches at Cambridge School of Culinary Arts, and is the head chef at Antonio’s Bacari, a Venetian wine bar and restaurant, in Hyde Park.

 Mystery Dish: Seared Scallop Bagna Cauda

 Chef’s Choice Charity: The Jimmy Fund

 Established in Boston in 1948, the Jimmy Fund supports the fight against cancer through fundraising events, donations, and more that help to further groundbreaking cancer research.